Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 **Compiler**
 The compiler is written in C++.
 By default, Mojo code is AOT (Ahead Of Time) compiled.
-But Mojo can also be interpreted or JIT-compiled, as in the Mojo Playground (see ??) or the Mojo REPL.
+But Mojo can also be interpreted for metaprogramming, or JIT-compiled, as in the Mojo Playground (see ??) or the Mojo REPL.
 If the Mojo app contains dynamic (Python) code, this is executed by running the dynamic code at compile time with an embedded CPython interpreter.
 This mechanism also makes possible compile-time meta-programming.

 **Runtime**